scikit-tda/DREiMac/paper/paper.md

 **Sparse algorithms.**
 All of DREiMac's coordinates are sparse, meaning that persistent cohomology computations are carried on a simplicial complex built on a small sample of the full point cloud.
-This gives a significant speedup when compared to algorithms which used a simplicial complex built on the entire dataset, since the persistent cohomology computation is the most computationally intensive part of the algorithm.
+This gives a significant speedup when compared to algorithms which use a simplicial complex built on the entire dataset, since the persistent cohomology computation is the most computationally intensive part of the algorithm.
-For a precise description of the notion of sparseness, see the papers that develop the algorithms DREiMac implements [@circular-coords],
+For a precise description of the notion of sparseness, see the papers that develop the algorithms that DREiMac implements [@circular-coords],
 [@projective-coords],
 [@lens-coords],